 A good narrative/story/pitch will indeed help the diffusion of innovation.
 Most entrepreneurial leaders know that when their innovative product is ready, they need a good narrative/story/pitch to launch it.
 A good narrative/story/pitch will make people want to buy your stuff.

 My concern: what does a “narrative/story/pitch” even mean?
 Given the number of incredibly compelling sales/brand narrative/story/pitch out there, It seems like there is a lot of room for improvement.
-We are confused because of the belief that branding will come to clarify and make everything more clear.
-We tend to believe that it will hide all the holes in our product positioning and our strategy, just like paint covers rotten wood… until things fall apart.
+We are confused because of the belief that branding will come to hide all the holes in your product and your strategy, just like paint covers rotten wood… until things fall apart.

 Option B: the narrative comes first

 What if you think of this the other way around and work backwards?
 What if you create and launch the narrative first, and then build the product?

 In that option, the narrative is innovation.
 The new product is a prop for the story.
 As I mentioned, the solution is just the manifestation of a new narrative.

 What’s interesting is that the word “narrative” is now a synonym for “new possibility”.
 That possibility comes from an interpretation that you made of your customer’s situation, your own expert reframing of people’s problem.

 With this option:

 - The product is proof that the narrative is actually likely to become reality.
 You can keep innovating until you achieve success, it doesn’t stop you and your team from believing in the narrative.
 Failure is more acceptable.

 - The narrative becomes a device to facilitate strategic decision-making.
 You can use it as a filter to decide which feature or area of investment is aligned to your core point of view.